oplaner4/React.SmartSticky/lib/README.md

 * type: `VerticalOffsetDeterminer | Partial<VerticalOffset> | VerticalPlacement`
 * default value: `VerticalPlacement.Top`

 Specifies (vertical) placement of the fixed element.
 If it is callback, its return value is processed.
-Custom placement can be defined via `Partial<VerticalOffset>`, described in [Verticaloffset](#vertical-offset) section.
+Custom placement can be defined via `Partial<VerticalOffset>`, described in [Vertical offset](#verticaloffset) section.

 #### original
 * type: `Partial<ShowOriginalOptions>`